William-Yeh/fswatch/test-matrix/8_k8s_linux/README.md

 [![asciicast](https://asciinema.org/a/251141.svg)](https://asciinema.org/a/251141)

-The demo at [1:55](https://asciinema.org/a/251141?t=1:55) shows the directory layout from the pod's point of view:
+The demo from [0:38](https://asciinema.org/a/251141?t=0:38) to 1:55 shows the directory layout from the pod's point of view:

 ```
 /mnt/site # ls -al